Restaurant QR codes have become a common sight in recent years, as they offer a number of advantages for both diners and restaurants.

 Yes.
 You can generate QR Codes without charge using Beaconstac's QR Code solution.
 You have the option of creating a static QR Code for free or starting a free 14-day trial to create dynamic QR Codes.

-How to scan a menu QR Code at a restaurant - with Android and iPhone?
+How to scan a menu QR Code at a restaurant with an Android ?